Olena457/portfolio/README.md

 - `The first page` provides an introductory character with the projects and the developer.
-- `The second page`contains an additional photo gallery from the applications created with Swiper.
-- `The third page` contains information related to education in the IT field and is created with Grid.
+- `The second page` contains information related to education in the IT field and is created with Grid.